 A.5 Confirmation of whether the candidate registration authority will charge fees and, if it charges fees, confirmation that any such fees will be on a cost recovery basis.

-A.6 Confirmation of fulfilment of specific criteria, if any, specified in the registration authority Recommendation .
+A.6 Confirmation of fulfilment of specific criteria, if any, specified in the registration authority Recommendation (see clause 7.1 b).

 Bibliography